zeromq/czmq/README.md

 CZMQ has these goals:

 * To wrap the ØMQ core API in semantics that are natural and lead to shorter, more readable applications.
-* To hide the differences between versions of ØMQ, particularly 2.1 and 3.1.
+* To hide the differences between versions of ØMQ, particularly 2.x and 3.x.
 * To provide a space for development of more sophisticated API semantics.

-CZMQ grew out of concepts developed in [ØMQ - The Guide](http://zguide.zeromq.org) and [ZFL](http://zfl.zeromq.org).
-Until end-April 2011, CZMQ was known as *libzapi*.
+CZMQ grew out of concepts developed in [ØMQ - The Guide](http://zguide.zeromq.org).

 <center>
 <img src="https://github.com/zeromq/czmq/raw/master/images/README_1.png" alt="1">